expln/metamath-lamp/docs/guide.md

 The unification worked!

-In fact, that proved more than the new staement.
+In fact, that proved more than the new statement.
 Now id `reccot` shows a green checkmark, which means we've completed the proof.